Alaska Department of Fish and Game

 The future ambassador didn’t realize at the time of his rescue that he was being saved by the world’s foremost expert on Kodiak bears.
 Simultaneously, his rescuer didn’t fathom that the heart-wrenching saga would result in an internationally orchestrated event years in the making.

 It all began in November 2010 when Dr. Larry Van Daele received a phone call at his Alaska Department of Fish and Game (ADF&G) office on Kodiak Island.
-He learned that ...
+He learned that a bear sow had ...
 Bear Goes To Sweden Article Continued

 The Nome Guide: